-Critical Thinking and Writing: Is mathematics invented or discovered?
+Critical Thinking and Writing: Was mathematics invented or discovered?

-according to video : https://youtu.be/vA2cdHLKYB8
+According to video : https://youtu.be/vA2cdHLKYB8

-Maths is a subject, we either like it or dislike it.
-Maths is almost the basics of everything, from physics to chemistry, so it is also one of the most important subjects that we learn in school.
-Maths has a long history, stretching all the way back to thousands and thousands of years ago.
-It has such of a long history to make us doubt that if it ́s invented by humans, or if it ́s discovered by humans.
-There are a unimaginable amount of different theories, but there isn’t one that is correct yet.
-So this leads us to the brain draining question of is maths discovered or invented.
+Maths is a subject that we either like or dislike.
+It is virtually the base for everything from physics to chemistry, so it is one of the most important subjects we learn in school.
+Maths has a long history, stretching all the way back to many thousands of years ago.
+It has such a long history that it can make us doubt whether it was invented by humans or if it was discovered.
+There are a remarkable number of different theories, but there is not yet one that can be proven.
+This leads us to the difficult question of whether maths was discovered or invented.

-Just like everyone else, we can only convince other people to think what we think, but not force them to think what we think, so we can only use what we know and what has has already proven to us to prove and give evidence to what we think.
+It is the case with all people that we can only try to convince others to think what we think – we cannot force them to do so.
+We can only use what we know and what has already been proven to us to confirm and substantiate what we believe to be true.

-For me, I think that maths is already here there in the nature before and animas with high intelligence existed.
-For example, were there 2 rocks before animals evolved into human?
+I think that maths was already present in nature before the existence of any animals with high intelligence.
+For example, were there two rocks before animals evolved into humans?
 Yes.
-Were there 2x2 rocks before we existed?
+Were there two-times-two rocks before we existed?
 Yes.
-Maybe other types of creatures or animals might also have a way of understanding maths that we didn’t study or know about.
+Maybe other types of creatures could also have a way of understanding maths that we do not know about and have not studied.

-Secondly, what makes me think that it existed before us is that maths is not a physical thing, it is just like a type of notation that exists and taught to us and stays in our minds.
-Sometimes, the way we write numbers gets too familiar with us, therefore it almost seems like a language.
-A universal language that we can all understand.
-Just like everything else, there is a different way to notate, I guess that maths was just being notated in a different form before we existed.
+Furthermore, what makes me think that maths existed before the human race is that maths is not a physical thing; it is like a type of notation that already exists and is taught to us and remains in our minds.
+Sometimes, the way we write numbers becomes so familiar to us that it almost seems like a language – a universal language that we can all understand.
+Just like in other subjects, there are different ways to express ideas; therefore, it could be that maths was being illustrated in a different form before we existed.

-In addition form the last point, I think that maths is discovered is that because people were using clock like tools that we now use numbers to represent long before any maths theories that was spread worldwide was written.
-For example, a long time ago, people drew a clock on the floor where they used shadows from the standing object in the middle as the clock hands.
-The art were used around it to represent different times, maybe those were another generation of mathematical notation, maybe they used animals or different art to represent the number that we all know today.
-That is just another way of notating, so people then have a different way, so before that, there is a chance that there was another way.
+Continuing from my previous point, I think that maths was discovered because people were using clock-like tools, with which we now use numbers, to represent time long before any worldwide mathematical theories were written.
+For example, a long time ago, people drew a clock on the floor, using shadows from a central standing object as the clock’s hands and pictures around the clock to represent different times.
+Perhaps those were another type of mathematical notation and perhaps they used animals or different pictures to represent the numbers that we all know today; that is just another type of representation.
+If people then had a different system to now, there is a chance that there was yet another technique before that.

-Everybody can have different thoughts about the birth of maths, but I strongly believe that maths is discovered by humans, and not invented.
-Those are just my opinions, everybody can have different opinions.
+Everybody is entitled to different opinions about the origins of maths, but I strongly believe that maths was discovered by humans and not invented.